| | |

 • Spoon the fruit mixture into the prepared pie crust.
 Dot with the small pieces of butter.

-• Roll the remaining pastry disk out and place it over the top of the pie; trim the edges and crimp as desired.
+• Place the second sheet of pastry over the pie; trim the edges and crimp as desired.

 • Cut several slits in the top of the pie to serve as a vent for steam.

 • Bake for 20 minutes.
-Reduce the oven temperature to 350°F and bake for 30 to 40 minutes longer, or until the pie is nicely browned and the filling is bubbly.
+Reduce the oven temperature to 350°F and bake for 30 to 40 minutes longer, or until the pie is nicely browned and the filling is bubbling through the vents.

 Nutrition